mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Features

-Some noteworthy features are:

-* Basic cleaning functions (e.g. auto clean, spot area, custom area)
+### Basic Features

-* and various other basic functions (e.g. play sound, reset consumables, relocate position)
+* Cleaning functions (e.g., auto, area and custom area cleaning) and various other basic functions (e.g., play sound, reset consumables, relocate position)
-* Retrieve basic information (e.g. battery level, cleaning log, consumable, cleaning and charging status)
-* and various extended information (e.g. charging position, map related information, network information)
+* Retrieve information (e.g., battery level, cleaning log, consumables status, cleaning and charging status) and various other extended information (e.g., charging position, map-related information)
+* Set vacuum power, water level, and other basic adjustments along with various extended settings (e.g., continuous cleaning, do-not-disturb mode, volume, AIVI/TrueDetect 3D)
-* Retrieve information during the cleaning process (e.g. current position and current spot area)
+* Retrieve information of the maps including areas, virtual boundaries, and no-mop-zones, also during the cleaning process (e.g., current position and area)
-* Set vacuum power, water level and other basic settings
-* Set extended settings (e.g. continuous cleaning, do-not-disturb mode, volume, TrueDetect 3D)
+* Loading the current map image

+### Extended Features (ioBroker adapter only)

+* Save, recreate full sets of virtual boundaries and no-mop-zones
+* Information about the date and time of the last presence for each single area
+* Some functionality when returning to the charging station or entering/leaving area
 * Save the last used custom area and rerun the saved areas
-* Retrieve information of the maps incl. spot areas, virtual boundaries and no-mop-zones
-* Delete, save and recreate single virtual boundaries as well as a full set of virtual boundaries
-* Information about the date and time of the last presence for each single spot area
-* Some functionality when returning to charging station or entering/leaving spot area
-* Function for loading the current map image
+* Silent approach cleaning and go-to-position functions
-* Set individual spot area names (in ioBroker)
+* Set individual area names

-* Silent approach feature for current models
+### Important Notes

-Please note: Some features are only available for some models and some are still experimental
+* Some features (e.g., "Silent approach") are only available for some models (mostly current models)
+* and some are still experimental (e.g., "Loading the current map image", handle sets of virtual boundaries)
+* The functionality of the adapter is not guaranteed for all models (see below)

 ## Models

-### Fully supported models
+### Supported models

-The fully supported models are those that I own myself:
+The following models I own myself, so they are very widely supported:

 * Deebot OZMO 920/950
 * Deebot OZMO T8 AIVI
 * Deebot X1 Turbo
 * Airbot Z1

-### Other supported models
+### Other models

-These models should work properly or at least partially.
+The following models should work properly or at least partially.
 They are either already known to work or are technically similar to these models.
 Nevertheless, the functionality may be partially limited.